RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-The combination of the Galactic model with the MIST stellar tracks at face value implies that no RR Lyrae stars can be produced in any Galactic components other than Halo through single stellar evolution.
+The combination of the Galactic model with the MIST stellar tracks may seem to imply that no single-made RR Lyrae stars can be produced in any Galactic components other than Halo through single stellar evolution.
 This scenario is likely an oversimplification due to the uncertainties in the stellar evolution (e.g. stellar winds and chemical compositions, see Section \ref{sec:winds}) and Galactic properties.
-For example, in the Galactic population model we use \citep{Vos2020}, the stellar ages in the Bulge range between $8$ and $10\,{\rm Gyr}$ and the metallicity is larger than $-1.2$ at the $3\sigma$ level\footnote{The age of the stars in the Bulge are drawn from a uniform distribution between $8$ and $10\,{\rm Gyr}$, while the metallicity distribution is a Gaussian with centre and standard deviation set at $\mathrm{[Fe/H]}=0$ and $0.4\,{\rm dex}$, respectively}.
+For example, in the Galactic population model we use \citep{Vos2020}, the stellar ages in the Bulge range between $8$ and $10\,{\rm Gyr}$ and the metallicity is higher than $-1.2$ at the $3\sigma$ level\footnote{The age of the stars in the Bulge are drawn from a uniform distribution between $8$ and $10\,{\rm Gyr}$, while the metallicity distribution is a Gaussian with centre and standard deviation set at $\mathrm{[Fe/H]}=0$ and $0.4\,{\rm dex}$, respectively.}.
 In contrast, \cite{Savino20} found that the Milky Way Bulge hosts metal-poor ($\mathrm{[Fe/H]}\lesssim-1.6$) and old RR Lyrae (${\rm Age}\gtrsim 13\,{\rm Gyr}$).
 The likely progenitors of these objects are not included in our Bulge sample.
 However, it is still unclear whether these RR Lyrae in the Bulge trace a clear separate Bulge component or just the inward extension of the stellar Halo (see, e.g. \citealt{Navarro21,Savino20,Villegas2017,Minniti99}).
-Moreover, even considering significant modifications in stellar evolution models (e.g. see Section \ref{sec:winds}, where we consider enhanced mass loss on the RGB), it is difficult to reach the RR Lyrae formation efficiency consistent with the observations of RR Lyrae in other Galactic components, especially considering the youngest populations (${\rm Age}\lesssim 8\,{\rm Gyr}$).
+Moreover, even considering significant modifications in stellar evolution models (e.g. see Section \ref{sec:winds}, where we consider enhanced mass loss on the RGB), achieving RR Lyrae formation efficiency is challenging.
+This is consistent with the observations of RR Lyrae in other Galactic components, and especially considering the youngest populations (${\rm Age}\lesssim 8\,{\rm Gyr}$).